-The Bloomington Fire Department Relief Association Board of Trustees has identified and continues to manage the segregation of duties as an inadequate internal control.
-Union Bank & Trust serves as our financial custodian and our accountant Sharyn North, continues to provide additional oversight of our daily operations through a consistent process of checks and balances.
+The Bloomington Fire Department Relief Association Board of Trustees acknowledges the segregation of duties as an inadequate internal control.
+To counter this, we collaborate with Union Bank & Trust as our financial custodian and our accountant Sharyn North, to provide an additional level of oversight in our daily operations through a consistent process of checks and balances.